List of Jimmy Neutron characters: Cindy Vortex

+Libby Folfax

-Libby Folfax (voiced by Crystal Scales) is an African-American girl who wears a bob of box braids, a striped pink shirt, jeans, and brown shoes.
-Her debut outfit was a turquoise patterned dress and a straightened ponytail.
-She is a dancer and especially adores funk music, emo rock, and boy bands.
-Early in the series, Libby dislikes Jimmy and his friends and often sides with her best friend Cindy, but as the series continues, Libby become more attached to Jimmy, Carl, and Sheen.
-In "Beach Party Mummy," while exploring an Egyptian tomb, Libby and her friends discover that Libby strongly resembles Egyptian Queen Hasabataslapya.
-During the episode, Libby masqueraded as the queen in order to distract a group of revived mummies (as the ancient portrait of the queen strongly resembles Libby).
+Liberty Danielle "Libby" Folfax (voiced by Crystal Scales) is an African-American girl and Cindy's best friend who is a dancer and especially adores, funk music, emo rock, and boy bands.
+Early in the series, Libby doesn't care much for Jimmy and his friends, often siding with Cindy, but as the series continues, Libby becomes more attached to Jimmy, Carl, and Sheen.
+In "Beach Party Mummy", while exploring an Egyptian tomb, Libby and her friends discover that Libby strongly resembles Egyptian Queen Hasabataslapya.
+During the episode, Libby masqueraded as the queen in order to distract a group of revived mummies.
 For the rest of the series, Libby kept the new braided bob hairstyle in homage to her likely ancestor.
-After Sheen professes his crush to her in "Love Potion 976/J," Libby takes a romantic interest in him.
+After Sheen professes his crush to her in "Love Potion 976/J", Libby takes a romantic interest in him.

 Libby's father appears in the episodes "Make Room for Daddy-O", "Men at Work", and "Win Lose and Kaboom".
 He has also made cameo appearances in several episodes.
-Libby's mother (also voiced by Scales) appears in "Journey to the Center of Carl" and "The N-Men".
+Libby's mother appears in "Journey to the Center of Carl" and "The N-Men".

+Goddard

 Goddard (voiced by Frank Welker) is a robotic dog, invented by Jimmy.
 He is loyal to his owner and often accompanies him on his adventures, including to different planets.
 Jimmy has programmed Goddard to arrive when called via Jimmy's phone.
 Goddard has various features including self-propelled flight, storage, and a rocket propelled bicycle-like transportation, complete with handle bars.
 Jimmy often uses Goddard to help weigh options for his dilemmas, which Goddard displays on a computer monitor covered normally by his breastplate.
 He has mostly the disposition of a normal dog, but occasionally uses voice clips to communicate.
 Jimmy can have Goddard "play dead", which causes him to self-destruct.
 Despite being blown to pieces, Goddard can instantly reconstruct himself back to normal from the scrap without any assistance.
 This has become a running gag for him.
 He is named after the late famous American physicist, Robert H. Goddard.